superhero1/OSCP-Prep/kali-aws.md

 sudo apt-get -y update && sudo apt-get -y upgrade && sudo apt-get -y dist-upgrade && sudo apt-get -y autoremove
 ```

-`Keep the local version installed` and for GRUB do not select anything and proceed without installing it.
+Except for **sshd_config** where you can `install the package maintainer's version`, `Keep the local version installed` or select `N` and for GRUB do not select anything and proceed without installing it.

 Configure your time zone: `sudo dpkg-reconfigure tzdata` and reboot `sudo shutdown -r now`.